chiboozor/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21-reverse: A script that reverses its input
 22-users_and_homes: Displays users and their home dir based on the /etc/passwd file
 100-empty_casks: Finds all empty files in the directory and its subdirectories
+101-gifs: Displays the names of all files with .gif extension